telerik/winforms-docs/controls/commandbar/customizing-appearance/accessing-and-customizing-elements.md

 You can access and modify the style for different elements in __RadCommandBar__ by selecting the element and customizing its look by the *Properties* section in Visual Studio

->caption Fig.1 Customizing CommandBarStripElement's border at design time.
+>caption Figure 1: Customizing CommandBarStripElement's border at design time.

 ![WinForms RadCommandBar Customizing CommandBarStripElement's border at design time](images/commandbar-appearance-accessing-and-customizing-elements001.png)

 ## Programmatically

 You can customize the elements at run time as well:
->caption Fig.2 Customize elements
+>caption Figure 2: Customize elements

 ![WinForms RadCommandBar Customize elements](images/commandbar-appearance-accessing-and-customizing-elements002.png)